 Dr. Shun Ming Yuen has received her PhD from the Cardiff University in UK.
 She worked under Dr. Nicholas Allen, studying how temporal considerations and newly discovered small molecules influence the process of neural differentiation in embryonic stem cells.
 Dr. Yuen was worked in the Histopathology Core as a core manager in the Faculty of Health Sciences University of Macau and also involved in Prof. Kwok's research work as a postdoctoral fellow from Aug 2014 until Sept 2017.
 Now Dr. Yuen is based in Hong Kong, she continues her research work with Prof. Kwok as a collaborator on an exciting "Venom-based Peptide -- Stem Cell" research project.

 Dr. Ravikiran Mahadevappa has obtained his PhD from Aarhus University, Denmark.
 He has previously worked in the Kidney Physiology group, Department of Biomedicine, Aarhus University under the guidance of Prof. Henrik Birn.
 Dr. Mahadevappa was a postdoctoral fellow in Prof. Kwok's research group from Oct 2015 until Oct 2017.
-He is currently based in Sweden, and he continuous his research work with Prof. Kwok as a collaborator on analyzing the MCM protein family and its role in cancer.
+He is currently based in USA, and he continuous his research work with Prof. Kwok as a collaborator on analyzing the MCM protein family and its role in cancer.

 Dr. Bin Li studied her PhD degree in Prof. Kwok's laboratory at the University of Macau from Aug 2014 to Nov 2017.
 She currently holds a Lectureship in the School of Medicine & Life Sciences at the Nanjing University of Chinese Medicine.